Cell (biology): Organelles

 Organelles are compartments of the cell that are specialized for carrying out one or more functions, analogous to the organs, such as the heart, and lungs.
 There are several types of organelles held in the cytoplasm.
-Most organelles are membrane-bounded, and vary in size and number based on the growth of the host cell.
-Organelles include the nucleus, mitochondria, endoplasmic reticulum, Golgi apparatus, vesicles, and vacuoles.
-Non membrane-bounded organelles include the centrosome, and typically the ribosome.
+Most organelles are membrane-bound, and vary in size and number based on the growth of the host cell.
+Organelles include the nucleus, mitochondria, endoplasmic reticulum, Golgi apparatus, lysosomes, peroxisomes, vesicles, and vacuoles.
+Membrane-less organelles include the nucleolus in the nucleus, centrosomes, ribosomes, proteasomes, and vaults.

 Nucleus

 Diagram of the nucleus showing the ribosome-studded outer nuclear membrane, nuclear pores, DNA (complexed as chromatin), and the nucleolus.